nasa/astrobee_android/guest_science/README.md

 ##### Helper Functions

 sendStarted - GDS will display certain types of GS data.
-The data it will display must be in JSON format and it will only display the value paired with name "Summary".
+The data it will display must be in JSON format.
 This function will send a JSON string with a name/value pair of "Summary" and "Started".
 This will let a ground controller and/or crew member know that your apk was started successfully.
 This command should be called at the end of the `onGuestScienceStart` function.
 Parameters:

  * String topic - Can only be 32 characters long.
 Topic is sent down in the GS data message but not currently used for anything.
 You can give the function an empty string if you have no use for it.
 If you plan on doing something with the GS data messages on the ground, you may want to have topics like information, data, etc.